andykee/lentil/docs/user/basics.planes.rst

 Fitting and removing Plane tilt
 -------------------------------
-The plane's :func:`~lentil.Plane.fit_tilt` method performs a least squares fit to estimate and remove tilt from the phase attribute.
-The tilt removed from the phase attribute is accounted for by appending an equivalent :class:`~lentil.Tilt` object to the plane's :attr:`~lentil.Plane.tilt` attribute.
+The plane's :func:`~lentil.Plane.fit_tilt` method performs a least squares fit to estimate and remove tilt from the opd attribute.
+The tilt removed from the opd attribute is accounted for by appending an equivalent :class:`~lentil.Tilt` object to the plane's :attr:`~lentil.Plane.tilt` attribute.
 The default behavior is to perform this operation on a copy of the plane, but it is possible to operate